Summer24-PRN221-ClinicOwner/ClinicOwner/README.md

 The system maintains comprehensive medical records for patients.
 Each attended appointment is associated with a medical record.
 Each medical record is assigned a unique identifier and includes the patient, doctor, description of the visit, diagnosis, prescribed medication, and any additional notes.

-### 5. Prescription

-The system manages prescribed medications efficiently.
-For each medical record, there can be at most one prescription.
-Each prescription is assigned a unique identifier and includes the medical record, medication name, dosage, frequency, start date, end date, and any special instructions.

-### 6. Payments

-The system tracks payment information for appointments.
-Each payment is assigned a unique identifier and includes the patient, payment date, payment method, amount paid, and any additional notes.
-Payments are associated with individual appointments.

 ## Technology Used